Warren1001/D2RInfo/Theorycrafting/Unbending Will.md

 - -20% req

 Level 18 Taunt provides: -39% Damage and Attack Rating to affected monsters.\
 Taunt as a proc will automatically select the closest monster to the caster (usually the monster being attacked) and Taunt it.
 Taunt does not have AoE.
 Taunt is a curse and will override and be overridden by other curses.
-In practicality, this means improved survivability against the monster being attacked and preventing it from running away/kiting after Taunt procs.
+In practicality, this means improved survivability against the monster being attacked and preventing it from running away/kiting after Taunt procs (except for monsters with "flee", like Fallen).
 [Here is a video demo of how Taunt works as a proc](https://www.youtube.com/watch?v=at6rkCOXj-k).

 Being a 6 socketed runeword that can only be made in swords, this reduces base options to 2 base types: Crystal Sword/up and Great Sword/up.
 This means Crystal Sword, Dimensional Blade, and Phase Blade and Great Sword, Executioner Sword, and Colossus Blade.